A Brief History

 In the spring of 1999, a non-profit cemetery corporation was formed to assist the state with the construction process.
 The corporation formally known as the Northern Maine Veterans Commemorative Cemetery Corporation (NMVCCC) is comprised of members from the American Legion, AMVETS, Disabled American Veterans, Military Order of the Purple Heart, Veterans of Foreign Wars, Vietnam Veterans of America, Maine Department of Defense and Veterans Services, and the Maine Funeral Directors Association.
 The work of the committee was facilitated when John and Joyce Noble agreed to donate land to the State for the construction of a Veteran’s Cemetery.

 Insufficient state funding threatened to postpone development.
 A preliminary plan was then prepared and presented to the United States Department of Veterans Affairs State Cemetery Grants Program.
 The VA agreed to provide 2.8 million dollars to help fund the Phase 1 construction.
 In the fall of 2001, the State submitted the final construction plans to Washington for review.
 In April 2002, the VA approved the construction plans and gave the state the go-ahead.
 Soderberg Construction of Caribou was awarded the contract.
 The construction began in January 2002.
 Dedicated on June 1, 2003 the Maine Veterans Memorial Cemetery in Caribou became a reality when 33.4 acres of land were graciously donated by John and Joyce Noble of Caribou.
 Because of their generosity and the tireless efforts of a dedicated group of veterans, Northern Maine is proud to provide an appropriate final resting place for those who have unselfishly given to their country.

-** The Veterans Cemetery in Caribou has the capacity for 10,000+ full bodied burials and 1500+ cremations **
+** The Maine Veterans Cemetery in Caribou has the capacity for over 10,000 full body burials and over 1500 cremations **